Gender

 KC_Headshot 10.24.jpg

-Kristin Chandler joined CDDRL in April 2018 and serves as the Associate Director for Operations.
+Kristin Chandler joined CDDRL in April 2018 and serves as the Senior Associate Director for Operations and Finance.
 Before coming to Stanford, Kristin worked at the Ronald McDonald House Stanford as the Operations Manager leading the day-to-day operations and building a culture of service excellence with empathy.
 Kristin holds a bachelor's degree in Social Work from The University of New Hampshire.
 An advocate for social justice, Kristin spent 15 years working for grassroots non-profit organizations where she specialized in operations and program management.
 CDDRL’s mission resonates with her background and passion for global issues.

-Associate Director for Operations
+Senior Associate Director for Operations and Finance, CDDRL

 Date Label